rmathena79/put-a-bird-on-it/README.md

 * [X] Upgrade Python
 * [X] Get the Flask app running
 * [X] Figure out deployment and update process
-* [ ] Modify the node.js web server to load the bird page, including relative paths for referenced files
+* [X] Modify the node.js web server to load the bird page, including relative paths for referenced files
+* [ ] Fix the search for genus+species; maybe the server isn't handling spaces right in the new environment
-* [ ] Get the web page to talk to the right address for API calls
+* [X] Get the web page to talk to the right address for API calls
 * [ ] Limit search size
-* [ ] Break up the sightings CSV
+* [X] Break up the sightings CSV
-* [ ] Remove previous mini-import and import the full sightings database
+* [X] Remove previous mini-import and import the full sightings database
+* [ ] Deployment script
 * [ ] Change domain name

 TODO